TPTPWorld/IDVDir/BNF2ANTLR/README.md

 ## Step 1.
 run bnf2antlr.py,
-this will have a preset file name on line 9, so change this to "bNF/NAMEOFYOURNEWBNFFILE" if you want to change your bnf input file.
+this will have a preset input file name on line 9, so change this to "bnf/yourNewBNFFile" if you want to change your bnf input file.

 bnf2antlr.py will output a new ANTLR (.g4) file in the g4 directory.